 Work needs to flow at various levels in the organization.
 Obviously at the agile marketing team level but also at a higher/program level when looking at bigger plays/campaigns and making sure that those flow as well rather than get stuck in the swamp.
 And even at a higher level than that the marketing organization should visualize and manage the flow of their portfolio of initiatives and make sure they’re focusing on the right number of initiatives and delivering results on them rather than being stuck in the swamp of too many things and not enough focus.

-In all those kanban systems the key to effective fast-flowing work is first of all to visualize the flow and the obstacles to flow, then to attend to the flow on an ongoing basis as a key execution management practice, and to limit the amount of work in process (WIP).
+In all those kanban systems the key to effective fast-flowing work is first of all to visualize the flow and the obstacles to flow, then to attend to the flow on an ongoing basis as a key executive management practice, and to limit the amount of work in process (WIP).
 This is the essence of Kanban.
-Having discussions about flow and work in process limits at all levels of the marketing organization helps build the lean/agile muscle at all those levels.
+Having discussions about flow and work-in-process limits at all levels of the marketing organization helps build the lean/agile muscle at all those levels.

 Flow-based marketing prioritization using Cost of Delay and Weighted Shortest Job First